Bill Whatcott: Nursing licence

-On 25 January 2005, the Saskatchewan Association of Licensed Practical Nurses suspended Whatcott's nursing licence for 45 days and ordered him to pay a $15,000 fine.
-They asserted that Whatcott had intimidated patients and staff outside a Regina Planned Parenthood clinic by picketing and referring "to its workers as murderers, abortionists and disseminators of AIDS".
-Whatcott insisted that he was well within his rights of free speech as a private citizen to protest the clinic, as he was off duty and made no reference to his professional status.
-The judge disagreed and upheld the fine.
+On 25 January 2005, the Saskatchewan Association of Licensed Practical Nurses suspended Whatcott's nursing licence for 45 days and ordered him to pay $15,000 in legal costs.
+The Association's professional disciplinary body held that Whatcott had intimidated patients and staff outside a Regina Planned Parenthood clinic by picketing and referring "to its workers as murderers, abortionists and disseminators of AIDS".
+Whatcott stated that he was well within his rights of free speech as a private citizen to protest the clinic, as he was off duty and made no reference to his professional status.
+The Saskatchewan Court of Queen's Bench dismissed his application and upheld the disciplinary ruling.

-On appeal, a Saskatchewan appeals court overturned the ruling by the trial judge, and on 29 May 2008, the Supreme Court of Canada upheld the appeals court view that Whatcott's activities off duty were protected by the right of free speech and could not be used to suspend his nursing licence.
+On appeal, the Saskatchewan Court of Appeal overturned the ruling by the King's Bench, holding that the decision of the disciplinary body infringed Whatcott's right to freedom of expression guaranteed by s.
+2 of the Canadian Charter of Rights and Freedoms, and that the infringement could not be justified under s.
+1 of the Charter.
+The Court of Appeal ordered that the Association pay Whatcott's legal costs.
+On 29 May 2008, the Supreme Court of Canada dismissed the Association's application for leave to appeal, without commenting on the legal issues raised by the case.
 According to Whatcott's lawyer, if the original ruling had stood, it could have affected other professionals, such as lawyers or teachers, who take unpopular views.

-Human Rights Tribunal ruling and second Supreme Court of Canada case